Eldhose-Varghese/GitCommander101/ReadMe.md

 ## Git Command Cheatsheet

-For a quick reference to essential Git commands, you can check the [CommandCheatsheet.txt](CommandCheatsheet.txt) file in the repository.
+For a quick reference to essential Git commands, you can check the [CommandCheatsheet](Commands_cheatsheet.txt) file in the repository.
 The cheatsheet includes a list of commands and their usage.

 ## Courses and Instructors